Ākitio: Infrastructure and communication

 At its peak, shipping would call once a week to the mouth of the Ākitio River, which, before the region's conversion to farmland (and subsequent erosion), could provide safe anchorage in storms due to the tidal ebb and flow reaching 10 km inland, constantly flushing debris and minimal sediment from the river.
 Today, the river-mouth can nearly be passed on foot at low slack-water, approximately in front of the old harbour master/postmaster's cottage site; and the estuary flanking the three historic homesteads is now characterised by mud-flats at low tide.

-Akitio Point approximately 1.5 km south of the river mouth, offers local fishermen a protective reef, where paua, crayfish and many types of game fish are easily caught.
+Akitio Point, approximately 1.5 km south of the river mouth, offers local fishermen a protective reef, where paua, crayfish and many types of game fish are easily caught.
 The Annual Fish Akitio competition draws amateur and professional fisherman from all over the region.

 'The Point' was historically home to three historic landing sheds, which held the thousands of bales of wool produced annually by the local sheep stations, and also served to receive fencing wire and other manufactured goods from the passing shipping.

 A jetty, the remains of which characterise the low tide landscape, would run out into the surf to lighters that would ferry passengers and valuable cargo to and from the freighters.
 Wool was loaded onto lighters by bullock train.
 Several ships have been lost in the Akitio bay, including the Peladies (1,020 tonne) in 1899, parts of which can still be found at low tide or scattered around local historic landmarks.
 The beach remains a popular attraction for surfers and fishermen alike.

 Public (or party line) telephone connections were available at the main homesteads until as late as 1988/89, however private telephone wires between the riverside homesteads and the back block station quarters had been installed for over a century.

 Riparian remnants of the old saw mills and the various hydro infrastructure survive to this day.

 Dannevirke, the modern service town for Ākitio, is located 74 km inland from the coast, and is about an hour by car.

 In living memory, the journey into Dannevirke would take three hours, with coastal families making the trip 'to town' infrequently - staying for several days at a time in the local Hotel located where Dannevirke's KFC is presently situated.
-Prior to this, Steamer travel to Wellington or Napier was the preferred route to civilisation; although an active local community flourished, and more than five rugby teams were competing for local bragging rights at the peak of labour-force employment.
+Before this, Steamer travel to Wellington or Napier was the preferred route to civilisation; although an active local community flourished, and more than five rugby teams were competing for local bragging rights at the peak of labour-force employment.

-Although travel by sea is no longer a routine necessity for residents, Ākitio's connection to the river and the ocean have continued into the late 20th century through multi-sport events, as well as the sport of ocean racing (see below).
+Although travel by sea is no longer a routine necessity for residents, Ākitio's connection to the river and the ocean has continued into the late 20th century through multi-sport events, as well as the sport of ocean racing (see below).